thomasnal/sp-parser/README.md

 ```

+### UniqueVists

+Counts unique visits, each IP address visiting a path is counted only once.
+It calls VisitsLog and processes log file one line at a time.

 ### UniqueVistsReport

 It prints each path and number of unique visits to stdout in descending order.
-It counts only unique visits that is each IP address visiting a path is counted only once.

 Example,
 ```